Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 # What do we need to be efficient

 ## Strong team trust
 Looks pretty obvious but it's one of the hardest challenge to conquer.
-Usually when going remote, what can happen is the too recurrent question : Do my employees work less now they're home ?
+Usually when going remote, what can happen is the too recurrent question : Do people work less now they're home ?
 The worst result is falling into micro-management for a manager and overcompensate by working too much for employees.
 The final result is always the same for both : Burnout.

 Trust is something really hard to acquire, if you're the type of person to prefer doing something by himself to be sure it is well done, I'm not gonna lie ... it'll be hard.
 If you're the kind of manager who thinks his reps won't work when at home well it'll be hard too ...
 **So how to bring trust in remote team ? **